lmaccherone/tzTime/README.md

 To install, run the following from the root folder of your project:

 `npm install tzTime --save`

+## Installation for development ##

+The documentation system uses jsduck so you'll need to install that like this:

+`[sudo] gem install jsduck`

 ## Documentation and source code ##